RiboZones/RiboVision/jmol/README.txt

 http://chemapps.stolaf.edu/jmol/jsmol/jsmol.htm

-This zip directory contains the work in progress toward a complete Java->JavaScript code conversion for Jmol.
+This zip directory contains a complete Java->JavaScript code conversion for Jmol.

 Note that JSmol is not a <i>different</i> program than Jmol.
 JSmol <i>is</i> Jmol, just compiled into JavaScript as well as Java byte code.
 All development is done working with the trunk Jmol Java source, but compilation of that code creates both Java .class files and equivalent JavaScript .js files

-As such, JSmol has just about all of the features of Jmol:
+As such, JSmol has all of the features of Jmol:

  full file reading (including binary formats) full Jmol scripting (including atom selection and Jmol Math)